 The Department of Pediatric Emergency Medicine is comprised of our staff physicians, nurse practitioners, and ancillary staff.
 We are one of the largest groups in the nation.
 Both of our main hospitals are staffed 24/7/365 with BC/BE PEM physicians.
 In addition to a complete array of pediatric subspecialists, we have numerous resources available in our emergency departments including interpreter services, social services, child life specialists, pharmacists, respiratory therapists, medical scribes and research assistants.

-Children’s Hospitals and Clinics of Minnesota supports health professionals throughout the Upper Midwest who provide emergency and trauma care to children in several ways.
+Children’s Minnesota supports health professionals throughout the Upper Midwest who provide emergency and trauma care to children in several ways.

 Locations & Contact us

 Our UnitedHealthcare® Pediatric Emergency Department and Level I Trauma Center in Minneapolis is Minnesota's only Level I pediatric trauma center in a hospital dedicated solely to kids.